 The mother petitioned the court to move with the minor child to Ohio.
 She had been offered a career position there.
 The trial court granted a temporary removal.
 The court would make a final decision at the end of the divorce case.
-At the end of the case, the court denied mother’s request.
+At the end of the case, the court denied the mother’s request.

-The court gave mother two alternate rulings for custody and visitation.
+The court gave the mother two alternate rulings for custody and visitation.
 1) Mother had to return to Illinois within 30 days.
-If she did so, she would retain primary physical custody of the parties’ minor child.
+If she did so, she would retain primary physical custody of the parties minor child.
 Mother and Father would be awarded joint custody.
 Father, however, would have the ultimate decision-making authority if they could not agree.
 This would be for medical, dental, educational, and extracurricular decisions pertaining to their minor son.
 2) Mother could choose not to return to Illinois within 30 days.
-Then, Father would be granted sole legal custody of the child with Mother having only visitation rights and no decision-making authority concerning their son.
+Then, Father would be granted sole legal custody of the child with the Mother having only visitation rights and no decision-making authority concerning their son.

 The Appellate Court did not agree with the Trial Court on this at all.
 It said that such an alternative order was wrong.
 It implied that the minor child’s best interest would literally change overnight.
 Depending on whether Mother chose to relocate to Illinois within 30 days or stay in Ohio.
 This certainly is not in the child’s best interest

 Mother was being forced to choose between being gainfully employed or being unemployed.
 This could hardly be in the child’s best interest.